ahadbawany/FRCPenultimateManual/FRCPenultimateManual.md

     * [Writing A Business Plan](#writing-a-business-plan)

     * Business plans shouldn’t just cover the financial details of the team, they should be a guiding document for all team operations and organization.

+**Nonprofit Status**

+If your team is attempting to pursue grants or finances, a signficant amount of them are bound to *only* 501(c)3 type nonprofits.
+Though *FIRST* is a registered nonprofit, your *team* does not until you register much in the same way as some other teams have.  some example teams who have nonprofits, or use nonprofits for passthrough donations to the team include:

+* 1257
+* 303
+* 1923 (in a sense)

+Doing so requires people to run the nonprofit, being adults, and understanding the complexity thereof.
+Should your team be attempting to become a nonprofit, it is *highly* reccomended that you do some research and ask for help with other local teams that have gone through the process.
+That way you're not likely to make the same mistakes.

+Benefits:

+* More Donations
+* Tax Exemption
+* Certain Technology Perks (Slack is cheap / free for example.)

+Downsides:

+* Adults needed to run it.
+* More regulatory requirements.
+* Need financial backing and tax advice at times.

 ## Safety